eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 # 5 Installing Eclipse Cyclone DDS – CXX

 Cyclone DDS – CXX is an implementation of the DDS ISO/IEC C++ PSM API, or simply put, a C++ binding for Eclipse Cyclone DDS.
-It is made of an IDL compiler that generates from IDL data model their C++ representation and artifacts, a software layer that map some DDS APIs on the Cyclone DDS C APIs and directly access to the cyclone kernel APIs when managing data to lower overhead.
+It is made of an IDL compiler that generates from IDL data model their C++ representation and artifacts, a software layer that maps some DDS APIs on the Cyclone DDS C APIs and direct access to the cyclone kernel APIs when managing data to lower overhead.

 <div align=center> <img src="src/figs/5-1.png"></div>